Compassionate Domestic Violence Lawyers in Roodepoort and Centurion

 Domestic Violence Process

-- The Applicant approached the Domestic Violence Court with an Application Form.
+- The Applicant approaches the Domestic Violence Court with an Application Form.

-- A Magistrate considers the Application and if satisfied that a case has been made out, the Magistrate will then issue an Interim Protection Order.
+- A Magistrate considers the Application and, if satisfied that a case has been made out, issues an Interim Protection Order.

 - The Interim Protection Order and a copy of the Application are served on the Respondent (the person who committed the act of domestic violence).

-- The Interim Protection Order will indicate a date for final consideration of the matter, on which date both Applicant and Respondent must be present to state their case.
+- The Interim Protection Order will indicate a date for final consideration of the matter, on which date both Applicant and Respondent must be present at Court to state their case.